Seahorse Bioscience

-XF technology makes cellular bioenergetic studies simple, efficient and user-friendly by combining an electro-optical instrument with ‘smart plastic’ cartridges that enable the real-time measurement of cellular bioenergetics in a non-invasive, multi-well microplate format.

 The first in vitro metabolic measurement, XF technology non-invasively profiles the metabolic activity of cells in minutes, offering scientists a physiologic cell-based assay for the determination of basal oxygen consumption, glycolysis rates, ATP production, and respiratory capacity in a single experiment to assess mitochondrial dysfunction.

 Company President and CEO, Jay Teich founded the company in 2001 along with Andy Neilson and Jim Orrell.
 Seahorse Bioscience is headquartered in North Billerica, Massachusetts, with its manufacturing facility in Chicopee, Massachusetts, and international offices in Shanghai, China and Copenhagen, Denmark.
 In early 2016, Seahorse Bioscience was acquired by Agilent Technologies.

 History

 Seahorse Bioscience introduced extracellular flux technology to the life sciences market in 2006.
 XF instruments measure cellular bioenergies in real time, in a microplate, and are used for scientific research, as well as drug discovery and development.

 Seahorse Bioscience bought BioProcessors Corp in 2009.
 BioProcessors Corp manufactured systems for optimizing drug manufacturing.

 XF Analyzers are capable of measuring the two major energy producing pathways of the cell simultaneously, mitochondrial respiration and glycolysis, allowing scientists to get the most physiologically relevant bioenergetic assay available, resulting in a better overall view of metabolism.
 XF technology also measures fatty acid oxidation, and metabolism of glucose and amino acids for kinetic metabolic information.
 Research on obesity, diabetes, cancer, and neurodegenerative diseases use this technology.

 Seahorse Bioscience raised $9.4 million to use for research and development, and company growth in 2012.
 The European Union awarded the company a $3 million grant in 2012 for implementing programs to train young researchers.

 The company had 150 employees in May 2012.

 Prior investors in Seahorse Bioscience include HML Venture Partners, Commonwealth Capital Ventures, FLIR Systems Inc., New Science Ventures, and Healthcare Ventures.